 After Service is Restored: When Central Hudson believes that it has restored power to a customer, or group of customers, the customer(s) will receive an automated callback from our 21st Century System to verify that their power has been restored.
 During major storms, a manual callback using company staff may be used in place of the automated process.
-All affected LSE customers are also contacted after restoration to ensure that their power is restored and confirm the well-being of the life support equipment user.
+After restoration, a call will be made to all LSE customers who experienced outages during the event to ensure that their power is restored, and to confirm the well-being of the life support equipment user.